 In another report, researchers highlighted 36 cases of kava-induced liver toxicity, of which 8 people needed a liver transplant.
 Three of those receiving transplants later died.

-Bottom line: Don't use kava supplements.
-Its sale is banned in countries such as the UK and France.
-Kava is available in the US and at various online websites.
+Bottom line: Kava is banned in countries such as the UK and France.
+Kava is available in the US and on various online websites.
 Fortunately, it's not often used in multi-ingredient products.
 Always check to make sure.

 6 Conjugated Linoleic Acid

-Conjugated linoleic acid (CLA) is a popular weight loss supplement with conflicting evidence of whether it works.
+Conjugated linoleic acid (CLA) is a popular weight loss supplement, although its proven effectiveness is conflicting.

 Unfortunately, the next case did not end as well.